paulpr0/pauth/README.md

 ```
 The first time you use the library (for example running the create_user_log_in_pw_reset_delete() test), we will run diesel migrations so you should see a new schema in your database named pauth at that point
 the pauth schema will be owned by a new user pauth_admin which has the password 'pauth_admin_password' by default.
 To change this, either
-make the chanege in postgres and change the database URL, or modify the relevant lines in up.sql.
+make the change in postgres and change the database URL, or modify the relevant lines in up.sql.

-See the test reate_user_log_in_pw_reset_delete in models.rs for a walkthrough of the different API calls.
+See the test create_user_log_in_pw_reset_delete in models.rs for a walkthrough of the different API calls.

 ## Functional Issues to fix (in rough priority order):
     - Count failed logins per 'source'
+    - Max failed auth attempts before require reset
+    - Email on new source / failure
+    - Config as pg table (some of the above could be per user)
     - Clean up the API and write sensible example code
     - improve the general documentation
     - write doc tests for each public API call